Scoot Andrews

-After debuting in 1994, Andrew competed for numerous independent promotions throughout his career.
+After debuting in 1994, Andrew competed for numerous independent professional wrestling promotions throughout his career.
 Throughout the 1990s he competed in Southeastern independent promotions including Florida Championship Wrestling, Maryland Championship Wrestling, East Coast Wrestling Association, and the National Wrestling Alliance as one half of Naturally Marvellous with Mike Sullivan.
-He also had a short stint in the World Wrestling Federation during 2001 appearing several times on WWF Jakked and Metal and WWF Sunday Night Heat and again during 2003 and 2004 on WWE Raw and SmackDown.
+He also had a short stint in the World Wrestling Federation during 2001 appearing several times on WWF Jakked, WWF Metal, and WWF Sunday Night Heat and again during 2003 and 2004 on WWE Raw and WWE SmackDown.
 During the early 2000s, he wrestled for Full Impact Pro and Ring of Honor.
 He continued to compete for independent promotions until his retirement in 2005.

 Professional wrestling career

 After being trained by Hack Meyers and Damien Lee, Andrews made his professional wrestling debut on September 24, 1994 in a match against Damian Lee.
-Throughout the 1990s, Andrews competed for a multitude of professional wrestling promotions, including Florida Championship Wrestling,(FCW) Maryland Championship Wrestling,(MCW) East Coast Wrestling Association (ECWA), and the National Wrestling Alliance as one half of Naturally Marvellous with Mike Sullivan.
+Throughout the 1990s, Andrews competed for a multitude of professional wrestling promotions, including Florida Championship Wrestling (FCW), Maryland Championship Wrestling (MCW), East Coast Wrestling Association (ECWA), and the National Wrestling Alliance as one half of Naturally Marvellous with Mike Sullivan.